hydrogen-dev/SDK/integration/java/docs/KmsApi.md

 <a name="getKMSAllUsingGet"></a>
 # **getKMSAllUsingGet**
-> PageKmsConfig getKMSAllUsingGet(ascending, orderBy, page, size)
+> PageKmsConfig getKMSAllUsingGet(ascending, filter, orderBy, page, size)

 List all KMS Clients

-Get details for all clients registered with your firm.
+Get details for all clients registered with your business.

 ### Example
 ```java